 Best time to see wildflowers: July – August

-Welcome to the Paradise Valley, on the south side of Mount Rainier.
+Welcome to the Paradise Valley, on the south side of Mount Rainier in Mount Rainier National Park.
 The Skyline Trail Loop is in a heavily-trafficked day-use area, but there are so many trails that criss-cross the valley, mountains, and glaciers, that the traffic thins out significantly once you leave the parking lot.

-You’ll skirt the edge of Nisqually Glacier, spy the sun-worshipping hoary marmots, and the picturesque Sluiskin Falls.
+Hiking in the Skyline Trail, you’ll skirt the edge of Nisqually Glacier, spy the sun-worshipping hoary marmots, and the picturesque Myrtle Falls.
 Yes, this trail is a stunner – waterfalls, glaciers, mountains, and of course – wildflowers.
-For details and directions, visit the National Park Service, and don’t forget to visit our national park camping and hiking page for even more great resources.
+For details and directions, visit the National Park Service, and for a more detailed trail guide, check out Visit Rainier.
+Don’t forget to visit our national park camping and hiking page for even more great resources.

 Treasure Loop Trail, Lost Dutchman State Park: Apache Junction, Arizona